DeSantis pushes for police, teacher bonuses in budget plan

 “Freedom works in Florida.
 We’re proud of that, we’re proud of being viewed as a free state, and I think that the economic results are something that have been very, very positive,” DeSantis said at a news conference in Tallahassee.

 The proposal is DeSantis's final budget before he goes up for reelection.
-It does not have to be approved by the Legislature, but Republicans control the House and Senate and have previously worked closely with the governor to meet his budget priorities.
+The document serves only as a recommendation to the Legislature, but Republicans control the House and Senate and have previously worked closely with the governor to meet his budget priorities.

 In his plan, DeSantis requested nearly half a billion dollars to raise the salaries of state employees.
 Public school teachers and principals would get $1,000 bonuses and the minimum teacher salary would reach $47,500.
 The budget does not raise tuition or fees at the state's college and universities.